mt-mods/circuits/API.md

 ```

 ### add_circuit_def
+> [!WARNING]
-WARNING: This is an experimental function and should only be used for testing.
+> This is an experimental function and should only be used for testing,
+> at last check it did not work.

 ```lua
 --- Should be placed in circuits = in the node definition table.
 -- @param connect string values are "area", or "behind".